 6. Isofix is easier

-If you need to fit child car seats, Isofix mounting points make this easier, quicker and safer.
-But make sure these mounting points are easy to access, and take your child car seat along when you view a car to see how easy it is to fit.
+When it comes to fitting , clip-in Isofix mounting points make the process easier, quicker and safer.
+Check that these mounting points are easy to access, and take your child car seat along when you view a car to see how easy it is to fit.

 Aim for a five-star Euro NCAP safety rating